 LAUNCH BONUS PLAN.
 Effective September 9, 1996 EchoStar granted a performance award of ten shares of Class A Common Stock to all full-time employees with more than 90 days of service.
 The total number of shares granted relative to the September performance award approximated 7,390 shares.
 EchoStar granted a performance award of ten shares of its Class A Common Stock to all full-time employees with more than 90 days of service in connection with the launch of EchoStar III, which occurred on October 5, 1997.
-The total number of shares granted 12,250.
+The total number of shares granted relative to the October performance award approximated 12,250.